TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 26/1 Samuel 26.22.md

 ---

-And David answered and said, Behold the spear, O king! let then one of the young men come over and fetch it.
+David answered, "Behold the spear, O king!
+Then let one of the young men come over and get it.